-The vessel’s combat management system comprises seven multi-function consoles, four large screen displays, a video distribution system, two tactical servers, and a tactical data link.
+The vessel’s combat management system comprises seven multi-function consoles, four large-screen displays, a video distribution system, two tactical servers and a tactical data link.

-The corvette is fitted with Navantia’s DORNA gun fire control system (GFCS), which features all-weather radar and full electro-optical (EO) suite director with multi-target video tracking.
+The corvette is fitted with Navantia’s DORNA gun fire control system (GFCS), which features an all-weather radar and full electro-optical (EO) suite director with multi-target video tracking.

 The corvettes are outfitted with Navantia’s HERMESYS naval integrated communications control system, which provides voice and data communications for the on-board systems.